Fast randomized least-squares solvers can be just as accurate and stable as classical direct solvers: SPIR and FOSSILS: Implementation guidance

+See also \cite{CDDR23,CDD25,Tro25,CEMT25} for more recent analyses of sparse sketching matrices with different tradeoffs between $d$ and $\zeta$.
+The paper \cite{CFS21} shows that sparse sign embeddings with a small constant value of $\zeta$ are effective for incoherent matrices.
+(This incoherence assumption can be enforced algorithmically by first applying a randomized trigonometric transform \cite[sec.~4.3]{CFS21}, but this can have significant effects on the runtime \cite{DM23,Epp25}.)

-\paragraph{Choice of embedding.} Based on the timing experiments in \cite{DM23}, we recommend using sparse sign embeddings for the embedding $\mat{S}$.
-Following \cite[sec.~3.3]{TYUC19}, we use $\zeta = 8$ nonzeros per column.
-In our experiments with dense matrices of size $m = 10^5$ and $10^1 \le n \le 10^3$, we found the runtime to not be very sensitive to the embedding dimension $4n \le d \le 30n$.
+Following \cite[sec.~3.3]{TYUC19}, we use $\zeta = 8$ nonzeros per column in our experiments.
+In our experiments with dense matrices of size $m = 10^5$ and $10^1 \le n \le 10^3$, we found the runtime to not be very sensitive to the embedding dimension $d \in [10n,30n]$.
 We find the value $d = 12n$ tends to work across a range of $n$ values.

-In order to set the parameters $\alpha$ and $\beta$, we need a numeric value for the distortion $\eta$ of the embedding.
+In order to set the parameters $\alpha$ and $\beta$ for FOSSILS, we need a numeric value for the distortion $\eta$ of the embedding.
 Here, a valuable heuristic---justified rigorously for Gaussian embeddings---is $\eta \approx \sqrt{n/d}$.
 Therefore, we use $\eta = \sqrt{n/d}$ to choose $\alpha$ and $\beta$ in our experiments.
-We remark that, for smaller values of $d$ (e.g., $d=4n$), this value of $\eta$ sometimes led to issues; a slightly larger value $\eta = 1.2\sqrt{n/d}$ fixed these problems.
+We remark that, for smaller values of $d$ (e.g., $d=4n$), this value of $\eta$ sometimes led to issues; a slightly larger value $\eta = 1.1\sqrt{n/d}$ fixed these problems.

-\paragraph{Replacing \QR by SVD.} To implement the posterior error estimates from \cref{sec:qa}, we need an SVD of $\mat{S}\mat{A}$.
-To avoid computing two factorizations of $\mat{S}\mat{A}$, we recommend using an SVD-based implementation of FOSSILS, removing the need to ever compute a \QR factorization of $\mat{S}\mat{A}$.
-To do this, observe that the whitening result \cref{fact:whitening} holds for any orthogonal factorization $\mat{S}\mat{A} = \mat{Q}\mat{R}$.
-Thus, an SVD variant of FOSSILS using $\mat{U}$ in place of $\mat{Q}$ and $\mat{\Sigma}\mat{V}^\top$ in place of $\mat{R}$ achieves the same rate of convergence as the original \QR-based FOSSILS procedure.
-In our experience, the possible increased cost of the SVD over \QR factorization pays for itself by allowing us to terminate FOSSILS early while providing a posterior guarantee for backward stability.
-(We note that our analysis in \cref{sec:analysis} is specialized to a \QR-based implementation; both implementations appear to be similarly stable in practice.)
-An SVD-based preconditioner is also used in sketch-and-precondition solver LSRN~\cite{MSM14}.
+\paragraph{Replacing \QR by \SVD.} To implement the posterior error estimates from \cref{sec:qa}, we need an \SVD $\mat{S}\mat{A} = \mat{U}\mat{\Sigma}\mat{V}^\top$.
+To avoid computing two factorizations of $\mat{S}\mat{A}$, we recommend using an \SVD-based implementation of SPIR and FOSSILS, removing the need to ever compute a \QR factorization of $\mat{S}\mat{A}$.
+To do this, observe that \cref{fact:whitening} holds for any orthogonal factorization $\mat{S}\mat{A} = \mat{Q}\mat{R}$.
+Thus, an \SVD variant of FOSSILS using $\mat{Q} = \mat{U}$ and $\mat{R} = \mat{\Sigma}\mat{V}^\top$ achieves the same rate of convergence as the original \QR-based SPIR and FOSSILS procedures.
+In our experience, the possible increased cost of the \SVD over \QR factorization pays for itself by allowing us to terminate SPIR and FOSSILS early with a posterior guarantee for backward stability.
+(We note that our analysis is specialized to a \QR-based implementation; \QR and \SVD implementations appear to be similarly stable in practice.)
+An \SVD-based preconditioner is also used in LSRN~\cite{MSM14}.